 Perhaps this is why the story was preserved in such detail, why Rahab became the stuff of legend.
 We see in her a willingness to act on her faith, to risk it all, to get out of the boat.
 What she knows of the LORD God is only what she has heard.
 She knows nothing of the law given to Moses, nothing of the tabernacle and God's presence.
-Yet, she has been given faith sufficient to take extraordinary risks, even to betray her own people.
+Yet, she was given faith sufficient to take extraordinary risks, even to betray her own people.

 It's no wonder that James commends her to us as someone whose actions have shown her faith.
-Christians have always embraced the seven holy habits as a means of cultivating a deeper faith and the loving actions that are its fruit.
-Rahab shows us what is possible from the seemingly simple act of believing.
+Rahab shows us what is possible from the seemingly simple act of trusting.